ngMorocco/ngx-darija/README.md

 ## Prepare the env

+`npm install -g netlify-cli`

+Make sure you have the latest `netlify-cli` version with `netlify function:serve` support.

 To fetch `Angular In Darija` video sessions you will need to create a Google API key.

 - follow these [instructions](https://developers.google.com/maps/documentation/maps-static/get-api-key?hl=en) to set up